 That’s right, a vision plan.
 The trick, I learned, is to create a solid, tightly written one-page vision plan.
 That means keeping in mind your strengths, weaknesses, opportunities and threats.

-As a result of my new clients’ internal issues and writing my vision plan, I decided to expand my portfolio — a confidential, full-service business-performance consulting firm.
-You see, I had kept stumbling into client problems I knew how to solve.
+As a result of my new clients’ internal issues and writing my vision plan, I planned to expand my portfolio — a confidential, full-service business-performance consulting firm.
+You see, I had kept stumbling into client problems separate from problems I knew how to solve.
 (Another credo: Find a need and fill it.)

 Company mission statement.
 Explain how you will create more value in your community.
 The sky’s the limit.
 Be adventurous.
 Describe in two or three sentences – max – the mission you will you accomplish.